-Understanding the difference between the cannellini and kidney beans can help you decide if a substitution is possible, depending largely on the recipe you are using and how the beans are prepared.
+Understanding the difference between the cannellini and kidney beans can help you decide if a substitution is possible, depending largely on the recipe you're using and how the beans are prepared.
 The beans have some similarities that make them interchangeable in some dishes.

-Kidney beans are a large dark red bean.
-They are typically found at grocery stores in cans, although they also are available dried.
-They are used in salads, chili, soups and stews.
-Kidney beans have about 215 calories per one cup serving with 14 grams of fiber, 13 grams of protein and 37 grams of carbohydrates.
+Kidney beans are a large dark red bean used in salads, chili, soups and stews.
+They're typically canned, although they're also available dried.
+They have about 215 calories per one-cup serving with 14 grams of fiber, 13 grams of protein and 37 grams of carbohydrates, per the USDA.

 While cannellini beans are a white kidney bean, they have a creamier texture than the darker red variety.
 In recipes specifically calling for white beans, the appearance of the dish is affected substantially if kidney beans are used.

 Kidney beans may also affect the taste minimally if they're used whole in salads or soups instead of cannellini beans.
 Kidney beans won't work as well in recipes calling for pureed white beans because of the difference in creaminess and in color.

 Substituting Great Northern or white navy beans for the cannellini beans offers a better result in both taste, appearance and creaminess than using kidney beans as the substitute.

 Before soaking or cooking any dried bean, sort through them and remove any pebbles, debris or other residue.